About Our Trustees

 LYNNE F. O'BRIEN graduated from Princeton with an A.B. in political science and earned her law degree from Georgetown University Law Center.
 She worked as a Policy Analyst with the White House Cancer Moonshot office under Vice President Joe Biden.
 Previously, she worked as director of the Washington Government Affairs Office of DuPont Merck.
 She started her career in DC with Williams and Jensen, a lobbying/law firm in Washington, DC, focusing on healthcare clients.

 Mrs. O'Brien is currently on the National Board of the Leukemia Lymphoma Society (LLS) and on the Board of Directors for the Prevent Cancer Foundation and the Cancer Support Community.
-Her volunteer work also includes serving on the National Alumni Schools Committee and as Class of 1984 Annual Fund agent for Princeton University.
+Her volunteer work includes serving as Class of 1984 Annual Fund agent for Princeton University.

 At The Potomac School, she is currently the Co-Chair of the Capital Campaign.
 She also has served as head parent representative for the Lower School, a fundraiser for the Annual Fund, and a room and team mother.
 Mrs. O'Brien and her husband, Gregory, live in McLean and have three children.